Janna Bodek HarrisChair

 Courtney Graham has been working as a producer and strategist in the commercial, broadcast and theatrical world for more than a decade.
 She began her career with the prestigious visual storytelling firm Imaginary Forces where she produced Emmy nominated television titles and a wide range of broadcast packages and commercials.
 She currently works with the NFL Network, focusing on long-term design and technical projects that involve collaborating with multiple departments.
 Her co-founding work as Look What SHE Did!’s producing director has allowed her to experiment with production methodologies in pursuit of maintaining a professional level of quality without traditional resources or budgets.

-Julie HébertBoard Member / Founder / Executive Director
+Julie HébertBoard Member / Founder / Artisitic Producing Director

-Julie Hébert is an award-winning writer/director of theater, film and television.
-She has written and directed plays for some of America’s…
+Julie Hébert is a writer/director of theater, film and television.
+She has written and directed plays for some of America’s most daring…

-Julie Hébert is an award-winning writer/director of theater, film and television.
-She has written and directed plays for some of America’s most daring theaters, including Steppenwolf, The Magic and LaMaMa, winning the PEN Award for Drama twice.
-She wrote the films Ruby’s Bucket of Blood (Angela Bassett) and Female Perversions (Tilda Swinton), which was nominated for the Grand Jury Prize at Sundance.
-Additionally, she has written and directed for some of the most respected shows on television including Man in the High Castle, American Crime, The Good Wife, Numb3rs, ER and The West Wing.
-In 2002 she was honored with a George Foster Peabody Award for co-directing a 9/11 documentary, In Their Own Words.
+Julie Hébert is a writer/director of theater, film and television.
+She has written and directed plays for some of America’s most daring theaters, winning multiple awards including the PEN Award for Drama twice, as well as national fellowships and residencies.
+She wrote the films Ruby’s Bucket of Blood (Angela Bassett) and Female Perversions (Tilda Swinton) which was nominated for the Grand Jury Prize at Sundance.
+Additionally, she has written and directed for some of the most respected shows on television including The Man in the High Castle, American Crime, The Good Wife, and The West Wing.
+She was honored with a George Foster Peabody Award for co-directing the 9/11 documentary, In Their Own Words.

 Julie ShapiroBoard Member